demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 FW Service
 Request DST
 Request SRC

-Setting the integration -

-Add ServiceNow v2 instance with “FW change management” as the incident type and set the mapper the was created as mentioned above, for the outgoing mapper use the default ServiceNow - Outgoing Mapper mapper:

-In the query section make sure to fetch only the relevant incident for change management:

-Mirror -

-One of the core logic in this use case in the documentation of the all process for future reference, therefore if you using ServiceNow integration make sure all the relevant setting for mirror and enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring)

-## Use case workflow:

-After the playbook will be triggered by one of the options that mentioned above, the relevant logs will be queried based on the parameters in the change request for the purpose of this action is to assist in the decision of approving or rejecting, in case the ticketing system integration (ServiceNow or Jira)  is available the logs will be uploaded to issue/incident and link to XSOAR incident will added as well.
-An email will be sent to to retrieve the answer of approval or rejection to the change request pending to the decision two path will available:

-Reject -
-In case that the request was rejected the issue/incident will be closed with the relevant comments and the incident in XSOAR will be closed as well.
- Approve -
-In case that the request was approved the user will receive an option to deploy the new policy first to the DEV environment for testing (this option will be determined by the playbook inputs).
-If the decision for the change request after the testing in the DEV environment was rejected please refer to the reject path above.
-After the approval the request will be forward to the to the “PAN-OS create or edit policy” playbook that is responsible for actual change in the existing policy, this playbook will check first which security policy matches the change request parameters, if there isn't security policy that match the request a new rule will be created, if there is security policy that matches the user can choose to modify/harden the policy or not, in case the user will choose to modify he will be needed to choose between three options: create new harden rule, manually review the relevant rule or edit the existing rule, if the user will choose edit the existing rule then “PAN-OS edit existing policy” playbook will be executed this is a dedicate playbook for editing policy in Pan-os and Panorama, data collection form will be sent to users to retrieve all the relevant details for the policy editing such as: element to change, element value and the behavior.
-After the execution of this playbook and the change in the policy the request owner is required to validate the change, after the validation phase will be completed the issue/ticket will be closed.

-Flow documentation:

- As part of this pack work flow all important decisions during the change management will be documented in XSOAR and mirrored to the issue\ticket in the ticketing system.

-In this pack:

-## Playbooks:

-Change Management for FW -

-This is the main playbook in the change management pack, this playbook can be triggered by 4 different options: XSOAR, Email, ServiceNow, Jira.
-The playbook will guide you through all the critical stages in the process such as user request, request approval, testing, deployment and validation.

-ServiceNow Change Management

-This playbook will be triggered by fetch from ServiceNow and guide you through all the critical stages in the process such as user request, request approval, testing, deployment and validation.

-Jira Change Management

-This playbook will be triggered by fetch from JIra and guide you through all the critical stages in the process such as user request, request approval, testing, deployment and validation.

-PAN-OS create or edit policy

-This playbook will automate the process of creating or editing policy.
-First task in the playbook will check if there is security policy that matches the playbook inputs in case there is no security policy that matches a new policy will be created, in case there is security policy that matches the user will be able to modify the existing policy or create a new hardened policy.

-PAN-OS edit existing policy

-This playbook will guide the user in the process of editing existing policy, the playbook will send a data collection form that will retrieve the relevant parameters for editing the existing rule.

-Incident Fields:
+Create a ServiceNow incident that will be used for mapping the custom fields in Cortex XSOAR.
+Record the values of these fields to use later.
+In Cortex XSOAR, fetch this specific incident.
+You can use the Query in the integration settings (in JQL).
+After the incident is fetched, in Cortex XSOAR to to **Settings** > **Object Setup** > **Classification and Mapping** and choose **ServiceNow - Incoming Mapper**.
+Click **Duplicate**.

+Now search for the values that you previously recorded and map them accordingly.
+For example, if the value of Request SRC was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
+Repeat this for all the custom fields:

+Create an instance of the **ServiceNow v2 ** integration.
+Select **FW change management** as the incident type.
+Select the mapper that was created above.
+For the outgoing mapper, select the default **ServiceNow - Outgoing Mapper **.

+In the Query section, enter a query to ensure the only change management incidents are fetched.

+Since it is important to documentation all the process in the playbook for future reference, if you are using the ServiceNow integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring).

+Use Case Workflow
+After the playbook is triggered, the relevant logs are queried based on the parameters in the change request.
+The purpose of this action is to provide information to assist in deciding whether to approve or reject the request.
+If a ticketing system integration (ServiceNow or Jira)  is available, the logs are uploaded to the issue/incident and are linked to the Cortex XSOAR incident.
+An email is sent to the security team asking them to approve or reject the change request.

+If the request is rejected, the issue/incident is closed with the relevant comments and the incident in Cortex XSOAR is also closed.

+If the request is approved, the user receives an option to deploy the new policy in the DEV environment for testing before deploying it in the PROD environment.
+This option is configured in the playbook inputs.

+If after testing in the DEV environment, the user decides to reject the change request, the issue/incident is closed with the relevant comments and the Cortex XSOAR incident is also closed.

+If the user decides to approve the request, the request is forwarded to the **PAN-OS create or edit policy** playbook.
+This playbook is responsible for changing the existing policy.
+The playbook first checks which security policy matches the change request parameters.

+If there is no security policy that matches the request, a new policy is created.

+If there is a security policy that matches the request, the user can choose to one of the following options:
+Create a new hardening rule.
+Manually review the relevant rule.
+Edit the existing rule,

+If the user chooses to edit the existing rule, the **PAN-OS edit existing policy** playbook is executed.
+This is a dedicated playbook for editing policies in Pan-os and Panorama.
+A data collection form is sent to the users to retrieve the relevant details for editing the policy such as: element to change, element value, and the behavior.

+After the execution of this playbook and the change in the policy, the request owner is required to validate the change.
+After the validation phase is completed, the issue/ticket is closed.

+Workflow Documentation

+ As part of this pack’s workflow, all important decisions made during the change management are documented in Cortex XSOAR and mirrored to the issue\ticket in the ticketing system.

+What’s in this Content Pack?

+Playbooks
+There are 5 playbooks in this pack.

+**Change Management for FW**

+This is the main playbook in the Change Management pack.
+This playbook can be triggered by 4 different options:
+XSOAR
+Email
+ServiceNow
+Jira.

+The playbook guides you through all the critical stages in the process such as user request, request approval, testing, deployment, and validation.

+**ServiceNow Change Management**

+This playbook is triggered by a fetch from ServiceNow.
+The playbook guides you through all the critical stages in the process such as user request, request approval, testing, deployment, and validation.

+**Jira Change Management**

+This playbook is triggered by a fetch from JIra.
+The playbook guides you through all the critical stages in the process such as user request, request approval, testing, deployment, and validation.

+**PAN-OS create or edit policy**

+This playbook automates the process of creating or editing a policy.
+The first task in the playbook checks if there is a security policy that matches the playbook inputs.
+If there is no security policy that matches the playbook inputs, a new policy will be created.
+If there is a security policy that matches the playbook inputs, the user will have the option to modify the existing policy or create a new hardened policy.

+**PAN-OS edit existing policy**

+This playbook guides the user in the process of editing an existing policy.
+The playbook sends a data collection form to the user to retrieve the relevant parameters for editing the existing rule.

+Incident Fields
+There are 8 incident fields.

 FW policy action